Scholarships and Financial Aid

 Seminary Scholarships and Awards

-Saint Paul offers a range of general endowed scholarships to entering master’s students.
-The scholarships come from donors that have no requirements.
-Once you have been officially accepted into Saint Paul, your undergraduate transcripts will be reviewed to determine eligibility for a general endowed scholarship.
+Saint Paul offers a range of general scholarships to entering master’s students.
+The scholarships come from donors that have not specified the funds go to a Named Endowed Scholarship.
+Once you have been officially accepted into Saint Paul, your undergraduate transcripts will be reviewed to determine eligibility for a general scholarship.

 Named Endowed Scholarships